Poplarville basketball defeats Greene County - Picayune Item

 Not only did the Hornets get the win, but there were plenty of positives to take away from the performance, including the play of some of the squad’s younger athletes.

 “I’m proud of my younger guys.
 Will Harry hadn’t played this year, but he came in and got us some big rebounds.
-I told him, ‘You’re job is to defend and rebound.’
+I told him, ‘Your job is to defend and rebound.’
 And he did that (for us tonight),” Head Coach Run Bowen said.

 Hill Named First-Team Preseason All-American